-Reason 7.
-Creating A Sense of Community
+7. Creating A Sense Of Community

 Through any kind of movement, a sense of fellowship and community is created.
 In this case, it is a community that shares all the values already talked about.
 While I would like to avoid talking like a demagogue, there is something inherently “right” about making ethical decisions and supporting each other, our health, and our environment.
 When we come together as a group, we are able to do amazing things.

-Reason 8.
-Eating Better Tasting and Fulfilling Foods
+8. Eating Better Tasting And Fulfilling Foods

 How does that have bearing on the future?
 Perhaps, it makes a sense of standard.
 After a meal, we should feel satisfied and content, not bloated and sick to our stomachs.
 For anyone who has eaten a “meal” from McDonalds or Taco Bell, you know that afterward you feel tired, uncomfortable, and somewhat aggravated.
 That’s because the food you just ate, for lack of a better term, sucked.

-Reason 9.
-Supporting Sustainable Methods and Mindset
+9. Supporting Sustainable Methods And Mindset

 Going organic also means you’re supporting the same principles discussed thus far.
 It symbolizes that you wish to have a sustainable world in the future, and that we have no more an exclusive right to earth than our grandchildren.
 There is a quote that goes something like “You must live through the hell you create.”
 Unfortunately, in this case, it would be more accurate to say “Your grandchildren must live through the hell you create.”
 However, by supporting environmentally wise farming choices and ethical decision-making, you can make sure the mindset and effects are positive.